 “Imagination at work is not a tagline, it’s a reason for being.”
 Jeff Immelt, GE CEO

 Having adopted a customer-centric architecture and a core idea to drive the business, GE needed a new presence in the world.
-We gave them a modern identity to liberate and celebrate the GE monogram, which had stood since the late 19th century.
+We gave them a modern identity to liberate and celebrate the GE monogram, which had stood since the 19th century.

 The identity used a system based around 14 colours that allowed GE to adapt their mood, or tone, based on the context.
 Corporate GE, for example, was a mirror to reflect all of the company's activities.
 In all cases they would appear friendly and approachable.